Health Benefits of Valentine’s Day

 Health Benefits of Chocolate

 The average American eats about 12 pounds of chocolate per year.
-Chocolate gets a bad rep, being linked to obesity and heart disease, but people have been talking about the health benefits of coco for years.
+Chocolate gets a bad rep, being linked to obesity and heart disease, but people have been talking about the health benefits of cocoa for years.
 Men in ancient times believed chocolate would make them more fertile.
-During the 1800s, doctors sometimes prescribed the treat to patients for a broken heart.
+During the 1800s, doctors sometimes prescribed this sweet to patients for a broken heart.
 As for today’s standards, what does the research say about the health benefits of chocolate?

 Health Benefits of Flowers